padraic/mutagenesis/README.markdown

 In addition, MutateMe relies on the PECL runkit extension in order to mutate source code already in memory.
-Unfortunately, the current version of runkit in PHP's official subversion repository is in turns incomplete or buggy.
+Unfortunately, the current version of runkit in PHP's official subversion repository is in turns incomplete or bugged.
 However an updated runkit is maintained on Github at [http://github.com/zenovich/runkit](http://github.com/zenovich/runkit "runkit").
+MutateMe requires that this specific version of runkit is used with PHP 5.3.

 To install the runkit extension, the following commands should be sufficient: